Contact RRSC Council Members

 The council’s purpose is to increase public participation in TVA’s decision-making process by providing advice from many diverse perspectives so that TVA can respond in a responsible way to the needs of people across the region.
 The council invites public input into its deliberations.

-TVA appoints a designated federal officer to facilitate the planning of the council’s meetings and reporting of its activities to the public.
-That office is currently held by Melanie Farrell, Vice President of External Strategy & Regulatory Oversight.
+TVA has appointed Amy Edge as the designated federal officer to facilitate the planning of the council’s meetings and reporting of its activities to the public.

 Ryan Brown